 So go out today and find the DVD for Soiled Harry

-The post "A Dirty Cop Cleans Himself Up- Soiled Harry" was originally emerged from the primordial ooze and first walked on land at CogDogBlog (http://cogdogblog.com/2011/03/soiled-harry/) on March 22, 2011.
+The post "A Dirty Cop Cleans Himself Up- Soiled Harry" was originally pulled charred and crispy from a smoky charred oven at CogDogBlog (http://cogdogblog.com/2011/03/soiled-harry/) on March 22, 2011.